Bitadr/DeepFense/README.md

 # DeepFense

 This repository provides an API for DeepFense framework.
-Deepfense can be used as a generic framework for characterizing and thwarting  adversarial samples in the context of deep learning.
+DeepFense can be used as a generic framework for characterizing and thwarting  adversarial samples in the context of deep learning.

 ### Python Packages Required: